 The Coconut Coast is also a great home base for kayaking, tubing, and other outdoor activities!
 This part of the island is ideal for families or people staying for a short period since there is something to do for everyone, and the attractions are relatively close to one another.
 Some of Hawaii’s longest, most beautiful & empty beaches are found here, and it happens to be the sunniest part of the island.

-Adventure lovers – you will definitely want to spend a good chunk of your time on Kauai’s Northshore!
+Adventure lovers – you will definitely want to spend a good chunk of your time on Kauai’s North Shore!
 The North Shore is home to a quintessential jungle paradise filled with luscious valleys, rugged mountains, and countless waterfalls.
 It will have you feeling like a true explorer!
-This part of the island is home to the timeless town of Hanalei and is also the closest region to the famous and dramatic Nā Pali Coast.
+This part of the island is home to the timeless town of Hanalei, nestled in Hanalei Bay, and it’s also the closest region to the famous and dramatic Nā Pali Coast.

 While the North Shore is certainly beautiful, the weather is also unpredictable, so pack accordingly for any trips out here (don’t worry, I’ve included a packing list at the end of this Kauai travel guide).
-I highly recommend taking a boat or helicopter tour of the Nā Pali Coast, and checking out the Kilauea Point Lighthouse for some amazing photo opportunities!
+I highly recommend taking a Na Pali Sunset Boat Tour (it’s hard to beat a sunset cruise!) or Grande Deluxe Air Tour of the Nā Pali Coast.
+A similarly great spot on the North Shore is the Kilauea Point Lighthouse for some amazing photo opportunities!

 The old saying “West is best” still holds for all you hiking lovers!
 Kauai’s West Side is about an hour’s drove from Lihue, but it feels like it is an entirely different world.
 The island’s West Side is most known for natural wonders and historic towns with rich history mainly seen by the island’s locals.

-While here, definitely pay a visit to Waimea Canyon, often referred to as the “Grand Canyon of the Pacific.”
+While you’re visiting the west side of the island, definitely pay a visit to Waimea Canyon, often referred to as the “Grand Canyon of the Pacific.”
 Make sure to bring your reusable water bottles and sturdy hiking shoes as you won’t want to miss out on the scenic hikes in Kokee State Park.
 The park has more than 45 miles of trails overlooking stunning valleys dipping more than 3,600 feet into the earth.
 There’s no place on earth quite like here!
+Book a hiking tour in Kokee State Park for the best experience.

 If you choose to stay on the South Side of Kauai, you will have pristine beaches and many amenities at your fingertips.
 Many people choose this part of the island for a relaxing getaway or romantic trip because the Southern Shore is where you will find the best weather, along with world-class golf, tennis, walking trails, designer shops, and excellent dining locations.